Akomal/Analyzing-data-from-YouTube-API/README.md

-# ETL for data analysis
+# Educational YouTube Content Analysis

 Khan academy is a most used online education platform.
 In this project, I am trying to find out answers to few questions.
 This analysis can help people who are trying to build education related content on youtube.